ypyl/ypyl.github.io/docs/_posts/2021-10-26-VSC-Extension-File-Line-Link.md

 ## Summary

-These simple and straightforward steps allowed to create a small extension to copy the file line link to the clipboard.
+These simple and straightforward steps allow to create a small extension to copy the file line link to the clipboard.